samtools/hts-specs/refget.md

 The policies and processes used to perform user authentication and authorization, and the means through which access tokens are issued, are beyond the scope of this API specification.
 GA4GH recommends the use of the OAuth 2.0 framework ([RFC 6749](https://tools.ietf.org/html/rfc6749)) for authentication and authorization.

 ## Checksum calculation
-The supported checksum algorithms are `MD5` and a SHA-512 based system called `TRUNC512` (see later for details).
+The supported checksum algorithms are `MD5` (a 32 character HEX string) and a SHA-512 based system called `TRUNC512` (a 48 character HEX string, see later for details).
 Servers MUST support sequence retrieval by one or more of these algorithms, and are encouraged to support all to maximize interoperability.
 To provide CRAM Reference Registry compatibility an implementation must support MD5.

 When calculating the checksum for a sequence, all non-base symbols (\n, spaces, etc) must be removed and then uppercase the rest.
 The allowed alphabet for checksum calculation is uppercase ASCII (`0x41`-`0x5A` or `A-Z`).